ilysion/CommandlineBuddy/README.md

 - Admins/Mods
 - currency for buying some features?
 - Chat groups
-- Notebad thingy for each user
+- Notepad thingy for each user
 - Offline/private messages
 - File sharing